 Transactions in foreign currencies are translated into the respective functional currencies of Group companies at the exchange rates at the dates of the transactions.
-Monetary assets and liabilities denominated in foreign currencies are translated into the functional currencies at the exchange rate at the reporting date.
-Non-monetary assets and liabilities that are measured at fair value in a foreign currency are translated into the functional currency at the exchange rate when the fair value was determined.
+Monetary assets and liabilities denominated in foreign currencies are translated into the in a foreign currency are translated into the functional currency at the exchange rate when the fair value was determined.
 Foreign currency differences are generally recognised in profit or loss.
 Non-monetary items that are measured based on historical cost in a foreign currency are not translated.